-In mountain regions, rainfall-induced natural phenomena, as shallow landslides and debris flows, are relatively frequent events that have a significant impact on the territory in which they occur, causing damages and, in some cases, casualties (Fuchs et al., 2013; Dowling and Santi, 2014; Cánovas et al., 2016).
-The risk management of these phenomena is crucial to reduce their effects on the territory and it is based on both active and passive mitigation strategies.
-An early warning system is an example of a passive mitigation tool (Huebl and Fiebiger, 2005) as it allows to activate prevention measures (e.g. evacuation sets out in the civil protection plans) before the expected event occurs.
+Debris flows are very intense phenomena that affect mountain regionsand In mountain regions, rainfall-induced natural phenomena, as shallow landslides and debris flows, are relatively frequent events that have a significant impact on the territory in which they occur, causing damages and, in some cases, casualties (Fuchs et al. (2013), Cánovas et al. (2016)).
+For this reason, debris flow risk management, based on both active and passive mitigation strategies, (Fuchs et al., 2013; Dowling and Santi, 2014; Cánovas et al., 2016).
+The risk management of these phenomena is crucial to reduce the effects of the phenomenon their effects on the territory and it is based on both active and passive mitigation strategies.
+An early warning system is an example of a passive mitigation tool (Huebl and Fiebiger, 2005)

+1Department of Civil, Environmental and Mechanical Engineering, University of Trento, Trento, Italy as it allows to activate prevention measures (e.g. evacuation sets out in the civil protection plans) before the expected event occurs.
+In this last framework, the forecast of the possible occurrence of debris flow is

-- The early warning systems for these phenomena are mainly based on rainfall thresholds (Chien-Yuan et al., 2005; Segoni et al., 2018), namely rainfall conditions beyond which the occurrence probability of a rainfall-induced event is considered significant.
-In this framework, most rainfall thresholds are power-law relations expressing the rainfall event cumulated or intensity as a function of the event duration (Segoni et al., 2018).
-A considerable literature deals with this topic (e.g. Caine, 1980; Guzzetti et al., 2008; Winter et al., 2010; Jakob et al., 2012; Staley et al., 2013; Marra et al., 2014; Zhou and Tang, 2014; Iadanza et al., 2016; Marra et al., 2016; Pan et al., 2018). - In some studies rainfall thresholds concern a wide typology of phenomena (Segoni et al., 2018), other works focus on both shallow landslides and debris flows (e.g. Baum and Godt, 2010; Cepeda et al., 2010), other on shallow landslides (e.g.
+The early warning systems for these phenomena are mainly based on rainfall thresholds (Chien-Yuan et al. (2005), Segoni et al. (2018)), (Chien-Yuan et al., 2005; Segoni et al., 2018), namely rainfall conditions beyond which the probability of debris flow occurrence Occurrence probability of a rainfall-induced event is considered significant.
+Usually, In this framework, most rainfall thresholds are power laws that link the rainfall duration to the rainfall law relations expressing the rainfall event cumulated or intensity (Nikolopoulos et al., 2014) and the relevant coefficients are calibrated on historical data as a function of the event duration (Segoni et al., 2018).
+A considerable literature deals with this topic (e.g. Aleotti (2004), Guzzetti et al. (2007), Jakob et al. (2012), Caine (1980), Guzzetti et al. (2008), Winter et al. (2010), Jakob et al. (2012), Staley et al. (2013), Marra et al. (2014), Zhou and Tang (2014), ladanza et al. (2016), Marra et al. (2016), Pan et al. (2018)).

-Giannecchini, 2005; Frattini et al., 2009) and finally, some studies are specifically conceived for debris flow (e.g. Nikolopoulos et al., 2014: Giannecchini et al., 2016: Li et al., 2016).
+In some studies rainfall thresholds concern a wide typology of phenomena (Segoni et al., 2018), other works focus on both shallow landslides and debris flows (e.g. Baum and Godt, 2010; Cepeda et al., 2010), other on shallow landslides (e.g. Giannecchini, 2005; Frattini et al., 2009) and finally some studies are specifically conceived for debris flow (e.g. Nikolopoulos et al., 2014; Giannecchini et al., 2016; Li et al., 2016).